-To appear by CMT, the Alleged Violator and property owner(s), if different, must request a meeting link from the Development Support and Environmental Management Office at least 10 days before the scheduled hearing.
-The Alleged Violator must ensure that both video and audio capabilities exist adequate to be clearly heard and seen by the Board.
-The link will be emailed to the Alleged Violator and property owner(s), if different, seven (7) days before the hearing.
-If an Alleged Violator or property owner(s), if different, requests a link and the Alleged Violator's CMT does not function during the hearing so as to permit the Alleged Violator or property owner(s), if different, to be seen and heard, the case will be continued to the next Code Board public hearing and the Alleged Violator and property owner(s), if different, will need to attend in person to be heard.
+To appear by CMT, the Alleged Violator and property owner(s), if different, must request a meeting link from the Development Support and Environmental Management Office at least ten days before the scheduled hearing.
+The Alleged Violator must ensure that both video and audio capabilities exist adequate to be clearly heard and seen by the CEB.
+The link will be emailed to the Alleged Violator and property owner(s), if different, seven days before the hearing.
+If an Alleged Violator or property owner(s), if different, requests a link and the Alleged Violator's CMT does not function during the hearing so as to permit the Alleged Violator or property owner(s), if different, to be seen and heard, the case will be continued to the next Code Compliance Hearing and the Alleged Violator and property owner(s), if different, will need to attend in person to be heard.
+Court reporters must appear in person.